Changissnz/how_to_ruin_DEI/README.md

 - "I know you're hetero and your office mate is not, because word spreads and all.
 I know you're a disadvantaged person that would do anything to get ahead.
 Maybe you should perform sex acts with him to climb the corporate ladder."
 - "All the women working in there are victims.
 You're a capable and persuasive man.
 You need to go in there and comfort all of them.
 This is the best white-collar job you can ever get."
 - "You're an outstanding project manager and all.
 But the company is being funded by Turkey and Saudi Arabia.
 So we're going to hire a fresh college graduate from there."
 - "You were born and raised here.
-But you need to speak Spanish more often while working for our diversity statistics to look good."
+But you need to speak Spanish more often while working so our diversity statistics look good."